aws-amplify/docs/cli/init.md

 12. Give the Role Arn to Dev Corp.

 #### Part #2: Setup the user to assume the role (Dev Corp)
-##### 2.1 Create policy that has permission to assume the role created above by Biz corp.
+##### 2.1 Create a policy that has permission to assume the role created above by Biz corp.
 1. Get the Role Arn from Biz Corp.
 2. Sign in to the AWS Management Console and open the [IAM](https://console.aws.amazon.com/iam/) console.
 (Assuming Dev corp has a separate AWS account).
 3. In the navigation pane of the console, choose `Policies` and then choose `Create policy`.